 Now we see the first event of our lives within the physical realm, as we begin to identify with these physical bodies, and feel that we "possess" our children and other material possessions.
 While we can see that Eve still gives credit to God for Cain, this concept of "possession" is what gradually leads to further acts of selfishness, as we'll see later in this chapter.

-One of the central reasons the ecclesiastical (professional) translators and interpreters of these ancient teachings did not understand this concept is because they, too, were entrapped by the illusion of possession, thinking that they and their ecclesiastical organizations have some right of possession.
-So they attempted to rearrange the ancient scrolls in such a way as to suggest chronological history, in order to suggest their ecclesiastical religious organization offers the only means to being saved - as well as being the only rightful owners of the supposed "promised land."
+One of the central reasons the sectarian translators and interpreters of these ancient teachings did not understand this concept is because they, too, were entrapped by the illusion of possession, thinking that they and their sectarian organizations have some right of possession.
+So they attempted to rearrange the ancient scrolls in such a way as to suggest chronological history, in order to suggest their sectarian religious organization offers the only means to being saved - as well as being the only rightful owners of the supposed "promised land."

-This problem is specifically why the Israelites and the Arabs have been and are still to this day violently struggling with each other: Both sides are assuming that their religious institution has the right of possession of the lands they occupy or don't occupy around the Middle East.
+This problem is specifically why there is so much violence in the Middle East.
+Each side is claiming their sectarian institution has the right of possession of the lands they occupy or don't occupy around the Middle East.

 We can know simply that we own nothing on this planet because ownership requires control.
 Each of our physical bodies will die and decompose, and we will leave them behind.
 With them, we will also leave behind whatever we thought we possessed.
 Because we will leave those possessions behind, we have no control over them.
 Thus we have no ownership.